 Successive RAW leaders attempted to gain fresh authorization for deterrent covert operations, but without success, says Swami.
 Siddiqa wrote: "The Indian government probably realized that encouraging covert warfare would not only destabilize bilateral relations but was also dangerous for the peace and stability of the entire region."

 Weaknesses in RAW

-However, the shakeup of the intelligence apparatus has not removed the problems that persisted, especially relating to the overlap of agency activities, say experts.
+However, the shakeup of the intelligence apparatus has not removed some problems, especially relating to the overlap of agency activities, say experts.
 Earlier, RAW was the only organization permitted to conduct espionage operations abroad.
-Now both the IB and DIA have also been given the authority to conduct such operations, writes Singh.
+Now, both the IB and DIA have the authority to conduct such operations, writes Singh.

 There have also been occasional media reports of penetration inside RAW by other agencies, in particular the CIA.
 Swami writes that RAW is exceptional amongst major spy agencies in maintaining no permanent distinction between covert operatives who execute secret tasks, and personnel who must liaise with services such as the CIA or public bodies, such as analysts and area specialists.
 "As a result, personnel with sensitive operational information are exposed to potentially compromising contacts," he writes.